What are common prompt engineering mistakes?

 Mistake #5: Inconsistent Terminology

-Using different terms for the same concept confuses AI and leads to inconsistent responses.
+Problem: Using different terms for the same concept confuses the AI and leads to inconsistent responses.

-"customers, clients, users, buyers" (all referring to the same group)
+customers, consumers, users, buyers (all referring to the same group)

 Choose one term and stick with it throughout the prompt